natylaza89/TwiterAPI_Data_Mining/README.md

-# TwiterAPI Data Mining Final Project
+# TwitterAPI Data Mining Final Project
 My 2nd Desktop Application using the Standard API of twitter in order to get Tweets & their analysis.

 <h1><p>